jenkinsci/nodelabelparameter-plugin/README.md

 The nodelabel parameter plugin also adds a `BuildParameterFactory` to the parameterized trigger plugin.
 This factory enables you to trigger a build of a specific project on all nodes having the same label.

-1. Add the a "Trigger/call builds on other projects" build step
+1. Add the "Trigger/call builds on other projects" build step
 2. Define the project you want to run on each node
-3. Select the "All Nodes for Label Factory" from the "Add ParameterFactory" drop-down
+3. Select "All Nodes for Label Factory" from the "Add ParameterFactory" drop-down
-4. Define the label identifying all the nodes you want to run the project on
+4. Define the label identifying all the nodes that should run the project

 ![](images/screen-capture-4.jpg)

 Similarly, you can also add "Build on every online node" as a parameter factory.
-This will cause the specified projects to run on all nodes (controller and all agents) that are online and have non-zero executor configured.
+This will cause the specified projects to run on all nodes (controller and all agents) that are online and have an executor configured.

 ## Version History - [GitHub Releases](https://github.com/jenkinsci/nodelabelparameter-plugin/releases)